 The coffee maker in this case is the core product and the coffee pods function as the “captive product”.
 Captive products tend to be repurchased over and over again because they get consumed or used up.

 Dynamic pricing is a pricing strategy which is constantly adjusted based on current market and consumer demand.
 It is also commonly referred to as demand pricing, surge pricing or time based pricing.

 Dynamic pricing is typically used in order to stay competitive, keep healthy profit margins and to satisfy demand.

-One of the most common uses of the dynamic pricing model is used by hotels where pricing is decided by algorithms based on current demand, competitor pricing and much more.
+One of the most common uses of the dynamic pricing model is used by hotels.
+Pricing is decided by algorithms based on current demand, competitor pricing and much more.
 A few other businesses use the dynamic pricing model include:

-Knowing all the different marketing pricing strategies that exist can leave you a bit overwhelmed or even confused on the best way to price your products or services.
-Before you make a decision on what kind of pricing strategy to use it’s important to first define your business type, how it functions and operates and what kinds of products and services it offers.
+Knowing different marketing pricing strategies that exist can leave you a bit overwhelmed on the best way to price your products or services.
+Before you make a decision on what kind of pricing strategy to use it’s important to first define your business type.
+Define how it functions and operates and what kinds of products and services it offers.
 Once you fully define these parts, picking the right pricing strategy for your business becomes much easier.